TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/universal-data-graph/concepts/reusing_response_fields.md

 {{< note success >}}
 **Note**

-If you want to access data from the object on which the data source is defined on, use the `.object` placeholder (e.g: `.object.id` to access the `id` property from an object).
+If you want to access data from the object on which the data source is defined, use the `.object` placeholder (e.g: `.object.id` to access the `id` property from an object).
 {{< /note >}}

 So the URL for the driver license data source would look like this: